mmctl/easycrypt-ext/README.md

    for most use cases.
 For configuration options and ideas, see the package repositories (linked in the comments) or [Tips and Tricks](#tips-and-tricks).

-[^11]: Technically, these packages are already installed automatically with EasyCrypt Ext, so separate `use-package` statements with `:ensure t` are not strictly necessary.
-We still include them here for consistency.

     ```emacs-lisp
     ;; Cape (keyword completion)
     ;; https://github.com/minad/cape